Deal gives Atlanta company control of Anchorage TV news

 ANCHORAGE, Alaska — An Alaska telecommunications company has completed a deal to sell its Anchorage TV station to a Georgia company that already owns an Anchorage channel and will now control the state’s two leading broadcast news stations.

-The Anchorage Daily News reported Saturday that GCI Inc. and Atlanta-based Gray Television Inc. announced the agreement for Gray to buy most assets of Anchorage CBS station KTVA.
+GCI Inc. and Atlanta-based Gray Television Inc. announced the agreement for Gray to buy most assets of Anchorage CBS station KTVA, The Anchorage Daily News reported Saturday.

+The sales price and other financial details of the deal were not reported.

 Gray Television already owns KTUU, the NBC-affiliated TV station in Anchorage.